scipy-conference/scipy_proceedings/papers/david_pugh/paper.rst

 .. math::
    \alpha_K(k) \equiv \frac{\partial \ln\ f(k)}{\partial \ln\ k} = \alpha

 Unfortunately, from figure :ref:`figure1` it is clear that the prediction of constant factor shares is strongly at odds with the empirical data for most countries.
-Fortunately, there is a simple generalization of the Cobb-Douglas production function, known as the constant elasticity of subsitution (CES) function, that is capable of generating the variable factor shares observed in the data.
+Fortunately, there is a simple generalization of the Cobb-Douglas production function, known as the constant elasticity of substitution (CES) function, that is capable of generating the variable factor shares observed in the data.

 .. math::
    f(k) = \bigg[\alpha k^{\rho} + (1-\alpha)\bigg]^{\frac{1}{\rho}}

-where :math:`\rho = \frac{\sigma-1}{\sigma}` and :math:`0 < \sigma < \infty` is the elasticity of substitution between capital and effective labor in production.
+where :math:`-\infty < \rho < 1` is the elasticity of substitution between capital and effective labor in production.
 Note that

 .. math::
    \lim_{\rho\rightarrow 0} f(k) = k^{\alpha}

-and that the CES production function nests the Cobb-Douglas functional form as a special case.
+and thus the CES production function nests the Cobb-Douglas functional form as a special case.
 To see that the CES production function also generates variable factor shares note that

 .. math::
    \alpha_K(k) \equiv \frac{\partial \ln\ f(k)}{\partial \ln\ k} = \frac{\alpha k^{\rho}}{\alpha k^{\rho} + (1 - \alpha)}